Utilising Data Power: The Business Analyst's Quick Guide to Power Query

 Power Query Formula Language (M)

-While Power Query has an easy-to-use interface, BAs can achieve deep customization with the M language.
-Though it is not required, a basic understanding can enable BAs to build better personalised solutions.
+• While Power Query has an easy-to-use interface, you can achieve greater customisation with the M language.
+Though it is not required, a basic understanding can enable you to build better personalised solutions.

 Best Practises for BAs Using Power Query

-Query Folding: Allow the source system to handle as much heavy lifting as feasible to improve performance.
+• Query Folding: Allow the source system to handle as much heavy lifting as possible to improve performance.

-Document Steps: Given that projects may be reopened or handed on to other BAs in the future, always document your Power Query steps for clarity.
+• Document Steps: Given that projects may be reopened or handed on to other BAs in the future, always document your Power Query steps.

-Stay Up to Date: Microsoft's Power Query capabilities are constantly evolving, so keep a watch out for upgrades and new features.
+• Stay Up to Date: Microsoft's Power Query capabilities are constantly changing, so always keep a watch out for upgrades and new features.

 Continuous Skill Improvement

-Official Documentation: Microsoft offers a wealth of tools, including tutorials and case studies.
+• Official Documentation: Microsoft offers a wealth of tools, including free tutorials and case studies.
+This is how I gained most of my knowledge.

 Conclusion

-Power Query is more than just a tool for Business Analysts; it's an enabler that uncovers stories hidden within data.
+Power Query is more than just a tool for Business Analysts; it uncovers stories hidden within data.
 BAs can accelerate their data preparation procedures by learning its functionalities, ensuring that their insights are based on clean, relevant, and well-structured data.
-Embracing Power Query is a step forward in the journey towards data-driven decision-making.